wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 <tr>
 <td width="50%">On the <strong>Create Tanzu Observability credential</strong> page, specify credential attributes:
 <ul>
 <li><strong>Credential Name</strong>.
 Name that starts and ends with a letter and contains only lowercase letters, numbers, and hyphens.
 Best practice is to include the name of the Wavefront instance in the credential name.
-NOT the name of the service account. </li>
+Do NOT use the name of the service account. </li>
 <li><strong>Tanzu Observability URL</strong>.
 The URL of the Wavefront instance, for example, <code>https://demo.wavefront.com</code></li>
 <li><strong>Tanzu Observability API Token</strong>.
 The API token that you generated inside the Wavefront instance. </li>
 </ul> </td>
 <td width="50%"><img src="/images/tmc_create_credential_page.png" alt="Create Tanzu Observability page with 3 fields filled in"></td>
 </tr>
 <tr>
-<td width="50%">Still in Tanzu Mission Control, click the <strong>Integrations</strong> tab and verify that Tanzu Observability by Wavefront is enabled.
+<td width="50%">Click the <strong>Integrations</strong> tab and verify that Tanzu Observability by Wavefront is enabled.
 If you don't see the integration as enabled after a few minutes, see the Troubleshooting section below.
 </td>
 <td width="50%"><img src="/images/tmc_enabled.png" alt="Screenshot shows Tanzu Observability is enabled."></td>
 </tr>